luvuong-le/node-vue-chat/README.md

 $ heroku login
 ```

-2. Create a new heroku app
+2. Create a new Heroku Application

 ```bash
 $ heroku create
 ```

-3. Before pushing to heroku, you need to set up the config variables in other words the env variables you would use locally
+3. Before pushing to heroku, you need to set up the config variables in other words the env variables you would use if you were doing this locally

     i.
 Go to Settings -> Reveal Config Vars